DEFRA/ffc-demo-claim-service/README.md

 - Node v10+
 - Access to a PostgreSQL database
-- Access to an AMQP 1.0 compatible message queue service
+- Access to an AMQP 1.0 compatible message broker

 # How to run tests